hipaypt/hipaypt-payshop-joomla-virtuemart/README.md

-# hipaypt-payshop-joomla-virtuemart
-Payshop plugin for Joomla Virtuemart
+## Payshop plugin for Joomla Virtuemart